-6. Branded Demand Generation
+6. Branded demand generation

-It’s essential to make sure the ads are optimally built with the proper site links and CTAs to ensure they can have avenues to get their questions answered from the initial impression of the ad.
+It’s essential to make sure the ads are optimally built with the proper site links and CTAs to ensure that consumers have avenues to get their questions answered from the initial impression of the ad.

-7. Campaign Upkeep
+7. Campaign upkeep

 The upkeep of the campaigns is one of the most important things you can do to ensure the success of your campaigns moving forward.

-Here is where the heavy optimization process comes into play on Google.
-This is where we keep a close eye on search terms and add negative keywords to the ad groups or campaigns.
+In Google Ads, we now need to keep a close eye on search terms and add negative keywords to our ad groups or campaigns.

 On top of the usual campaign upkeep, updating ads to combat ad fatigue is also key to maintaining a successful launch of any new brand in PPC advertising.

 We like to refer to this as having a fully stocked Warchest of Ads.

-What should your war chest include?
+What should your warchest include?

-Well, every type of offer or info that your potential lead/customer might be interested in, such as:
+Well, every type of offer or info that your potential lead/customer might be interested in, such as

-- Main FAQs (frequently asked questions)
+- main FAQs (frequently asked questions)

 Taking the winning set of ad copy/creatives and testing new headlines with them will help you continue to drive the needle on the paid search side.